Arkaraj/Lamorak/README.md

 ## What can it Do?

 - View Restaurants, Dishes Nearby you (Same city/address)
-- Filter Choice By price, Restaurants
+- Filter Dishes By Name, price Range and Restaurant's rating
 - Add To Cart
-- Restaurants Discounts
+- Restaurant's Discounts
 - Order Dishes
 - Rate Restaurants
 - Same City Delivery Person/Boy